This chapter will examine the enormous market for supplements and ask what is the evidence behind them and if we really need them.

 Elite athletes often take supplements.
 The position of the American College of Sports Medicine on nutrition and athletic performance was clear.
 Even top athletes should not need supplements.6Nutrition and athletic performance This is the same reference as in the previous paragraph.

 Supplements for Health

 The needs of those with medical conditions that necessitate the use of supplements do not account for the scale of the industry.
-It is worth many millions of pounds in the UK alone.
+It is worth many millions of pounds in the UK alone and billions of pounds worldwide.
 Most people buy supplements over the counter in the belief that they will improve their health or performance.
 If you go into any supermarket, pharmacy or so-called health food shop, there are a wide array of supplements for infants, for children, for young adults, for pregnant women, for athletes and for the elderly.
 They have food supplements for everyone.

 Vitamin deficiency has been recognised in past centuries and various conditions have been described, related to various vitamin deficiencies.
 For example, vitamin C deficiency causes scurvy, Vitamin D deficiency causes rickets in children and osteomalacia in adults, Vitamin B1 or thiamine deficiency causes beri beri.
 However, this is not the issue here.
 We are looking instead at people who have a normal diet who choose to take vitamin supplements, giving an intake that is significantly higher than that required to prevent the recognised deficiency diseases.
 The question is if they do any good, if they do no good or if high doses of vitamins are even harmful.